matthewjchin/matthewjchin/README.md

 - Latest project can be found [here](https://github.com/matthewjchin/baseballstats).
 - Other projects' details can be seen [at my website](https://matthewjchin.wordpress.com/personal-projects/) or in this repository.

-Currently a graduate student at [Golden Gate University](https://www.ggu.edu/) in the [MS in Business Analytics program](https://www.ggu.edu/degrees-and-courses/business-analytics/master-of-science-in-business-analytics) and a Cybersecurity Intelligence Associate at [Bank of the West](https://www.bankofthewest.com/).
+Currently a Cybersecurity Intelligence Associate at [Bank of the West](https://www.bankofthewest.com/).

+Graduate of [University of San Francisco](https://www.usfca.edu/) with a BS in Mathematics and a minor in Computer Science.
+Graduate of [Golden Gate University](https://www.ggu.edu/) with an MS in Business Analytics.

 Hope you enjoy and follow along; always willing to learn and collaborate!